 When should I get tested for HIV antibodies?

 It is recommended in the following situations:

-They have had risky behavior.
-The test should be done once past the window period (from 6-8 weeks after risky practice).
+- If you have engaged in higher risk behavior.
+The test should be done once past the window period (from 6-8 weeks after high risk practice).

-When a new relationship starts (since it can pose a risk practice).
+- When a new relationship starts (since it can pose a risk factor).

 It is mandatory for donating blood, organs, semen, tissue or eggs.

 Where can I get tested?